dealencarmarcelo/rails-basic-api-boilerplate/README.md

 Basic Rails API to exemplify TDD structure, model validations, controller methods and error handling.

-> *The repository's purpose is to have a base and examples for creating endpoints with rspec using Rails.*
+> *The repository's purpose, besides learning, is to have a base and examples for creating endpoints with rspec using Rails.*

 #### Some informations and Gems